bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Now that, of course, is a 50-50 chance.
 Yeah.
 So that's pretty easy for a hacker to go after, but there are many blocks.
-So it turns out that if for a long enough, I might be wrong on the exact number, it might be less than 50,000, but if you have enough of those one-bit checks, basically, then it becomes quite hard for an attacker to create a fake chain that has enough proof of work but that is different from the last one they sent you.
+So it turns out that if for long enough, I might be wrong on the exact number, it might be less than 50,000, but if you have enough of those one-bit checks, basically, then it becomes quite hard for an attacker to create a fake chain that has enough proof of work but that is different from the last one they sent you.

 Aaron van Wirdum: 00:14:23

-Yep okay that makes sense.
+Yep okay, that makes sense.
 So there's still a small part of the problem left which is you do still need to download it the first time.
 Yes.
 But it solves another part of the problem essentially.